Accessible Color Sequences for Data Visualization: Generating Color Sets

 \section{Generating Color Sets}

 In order to create accessible color sets, a minimum perceptual distance between colors must be enforced.
 The perceptual distance between two colors is calculated by determining the Euclidean distance between the two colors, $\Delta E'$, in the CAM02-UCS perceptually-uniform color space \citep{Fairchild2013, Luo2013}.
 This color space was designed such that a Euclidean distance of one between two color coordinates corresponds to an equal perceptual color difference throughout the color space for individuals with normal color vision.
 Note that observing conditions affect color perception, so the color-difference distance that corresponds to a just-noticeable difference depends on the observing conditions, including the size of the colored regions \citep{Szafir2018}.
-Regardless of the just-noticeable-difference color distance, larger distances correspond to easier-to-differentiate colors, which are more accessible.
+Regardless of the just-noticeable-difference color distance, larger distances correspond to easier-to-differentiate colors, up to a point \citep{Carter2010}, and these easier-to-differentiate colors are more accessible.

 In order to account for color-vision deficiencies, the method presented by \citet{Machado2009} is used to simulate the appearance of colors for color-vision-deficient individuals,\footnote{The method presented in \citet{Machado2009} does not specify how its simulation matrices should be applied to RGB colors.
 This was noted by \citet{Harding2020}, which also notes that the figures in \citet{Machado2009} were created by applying the simulation matrices to gamma-encoded sRGB values.
 Here, we apply the matrices to linear sRGB values, as was also done by \citet{Nuez2018} and \citet{Harding2020}.} and CAM02-UCS is then used to calculate and enforce a minimum perceptual distance for the transformed colors, with separate simulations performed for protanopia, deuteranopia, and tritanopia.
 The method presented in \citet{Machado2009} allows for simulating both dichromacy, the complete lack of one cone, and various severities of anomalous trichromacy, the shift in spectral response of a cone.
 The method was chosen due to this support of anomalous trichromacy, as well as since the method is physiologically-motivated and since the authors validated it to some degree with experimental data.
 Additionally, the same simulation and perceptual-distance calculation techniques were used in \citet{Nuez2018} for creating the \texttt{cividis} colormap, except \citet{Nuez2018} did not consider tritanopia.
 More specifically, we define the distance metric $\Delta E_\text{cvd}$ for colors $c_1$ and $c_2$ as